LeoNatan/LNIPCConnection/README.md

 Include the project in your projects and link it.

-Read the `DTXIPCConnection.h` header for full documentation.
+Read the `LNIPCConnection.h` header for full documentation.

 First, create a common protocol, which will be used to define the interface between remote objects.